 - a graphical user interface (GUI) running on a PC where you can view the information gathered by a wireless sensor network (up to 4 sensor nodes are supported)

 The used thin-film battery has a capacity of 0.7 mAh.
 This means that, under conditions of direct sunlight, full charge can be performed in less than 2 hours.
 When the device is in sleep mode, the batteries can be maintained for 7,000 hours.
 If instead the wireless device transmits data continuously, is granted a period of about 3 hours of continuous operation, even if the system is designed to allow for constant charging of the batteries during operation and thus prevent this from going dead.
 Usually, these type of systems are based on a programmable timer (RTC) that periodically "wakes up" the CPU and triggers the data acquisition and transmission via radio, so you get a perpetual operation of the system.
 The system is also configurable with regard to the source of energy harvesting.
 It is therefore possible to bypass the solar cell (solution chosen by default), and coonect to an auxiliary input other forms of energy harvesting, such as piezoelectric (vibration), thermal, or RF.
 Transmission between wireless nodes can be up to a distance of 300 feet (about 100 meters).
-SiLabs solution is currently avaialble at a price of U.S. $ 45.
-The following image shows the conceptual scheme of SiLabs energy harvesting reference design.
+In the image of figure 2 is shown the conceptual scheme of SiLabs energy harvesting reference design.

 Figure 2: General Layout of SiLabs energy harvesting reference design

 2. The wireless MCU